nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 8, Tue - Implemented support for the authentication of multiple partners
 * Week 8, Tue - Created tests for testing the authentication mechanism
 * Week 9, Tue - Wrote the ultimate migration script for migrating everything on the production server ([PR #62](https://github.com/codebendercc/eratosthenes/pull/62))
+* Week 9, Thu - Generated a schema diagram of our new database design

 #### Contribution to minor project - Teammates
 * Week 6, Sat - Set up development environment and staging website at [http://teammates-kaiyuan.appspot.com/](http://teammates-kaiyuan.appspot.com/)